-170. In her April 23, 2011 notes from a DEA conference, Karen Harper wrote that Kyle Wright of the DEA said: "I am coming[.]
+- 235. On January 7, 2009, Mallinckrodt received a subpoena from the U.S. Attorney's Office in the Northern District of California regarding the sales and marketing of certain drugs, including Magnacet, an opioid-acetaminophen combination product. - 236.
+In her April 23, 2011 notes from a DEA conference, Karen Harper wrote that Kyle Wright of the DEA said: "I am coming[.]
 You don't want me[.]
 I can 'tear you apart[.]'
-If DEA can see where drugs are going, Mallinckrodt knows full well where drugs are going[.]"

-171. On August 23, 2011, Covidien's executives met with DEA officials at the agency's headquarters.
-At the meeting, the DEA officials provided evidence that Mallinckrodt was shipping hundreds of millions of doses of oxycodone to distributors as well as the number of arrests being made for oxycodone possession in the distributors' areas.
+If DEA can see where drugs are going, Mallinckrodt knows full well where drugs are going[.]" - 237.
+On August 23, 2011, Covidien executives met with DEA officials at the agency's headquarters.
+At the meeting, the DEA officials provided evidence that Mallinckrodt was shipping hundreds of millions of doses of oxycodone to distributors and of the number of arrests being made for oxycodone possession in the distributors' areas.

-172. On November 30, 2011, the DEA subpoenaed Mallinckrodt for documents related to its suspicious orders monitoring program (which marked the start of an investigation culminating in Mallinckrodt's agreement to pay a \$35 million penalty and acknowledgment that "certain aspects of Mallinckrodt's system to monitor and detect suspicious orders did not meet the standards" set by the DEA87).
-The investigation targeted Mallinckrodt for failing to comply with its responsibility to report suspicious orders during the pre-spin period of 2008 to 2011.88 It also addressed the company's failure to keep records at its plant in Hobart, New York, which created discrepancies between the actual number of opioids manufactured and the number of opioids Mallinckrodt reported.89 This settlement included admissions by Mallinckrodt that it was not in compliance with DEA guidance letters on suspicious orders and that it was not in compliance with security and record-keeping requirements.90
+239. On November 30, 2011, the DEA subpoenaed Mallinckrodt for documents related to its suspicious orders monitoring program.
+The investigation targeted Mallinckrodt for its failure to comply with its responsibility to report suspicious orders during the pre-spin period of 2008 to 2011.
+It also addressed the company's failure to keep records at its plant in Hobart, New York, which created discrepancies between the actual number of opioids manufactured and the number of opioids Mallinckrodt reported.
+The investigation culminated in an agreement to pay a \$35 million penalty and acknowledgment that "certain aspects of Mallinckrodt's system to monitor and detect suspicious orders did not meet the standards" that the DEA set.
+This settlement included admissions that Mallinckrodt made that it was not in compliance with DEA guidance letters on suspicious orders and that it was not in compliance with security and record-keeping requirements.